IMPOSTIQ/impostiq.github.io/README.md

   <li><strong>Easy Invites:</strong> Share a dynamic 10-character deep-link or a custom QR code.
 Joining is instant.</li>
   <li><strong>Category Voting:</strong> The host doesn't dictate the theme; all players vote for the category they want.
 Ties are resolved randomly.</li>
   <li><strong>Mission Sequence:</strong> To prevent chaotic talking, the game generates a randomized Turn Order list so everyone is forced to interrogate and be interrogated.</li>
-  <li><strong>Interactive Voting & Records:</strong> When the 3-minute hardcoded timer ends (or a majority votes to end early), players use a secret interactive UI to lock in their suspects.
+  <li><strong>Interactive Voting & Records:</strong> When the countdown timer ends (or a majority votes to end early), players use a secret interactive UI to lock in their suspects.
 At the end of the match, an intricate voting record shows exactly who betrayed whom.</li>
 </ul>

 <h4>